rust-lang/rfcs/text/2580-ptr-meta.md

   This might reduce monomorphization cost, but would force that the size, alignment, and destruction pointers be in the same location (offset) for every vtable.
-  But keeping them in the same location is probaly desirable anyway to keep code size small.
+  But keeping them in the same location is probably desirable anyway to keep code size small.

 * The name of `Thin`.
   This name is short and sweet but `T: Thin` suggests that `T` itself is thin,